-In 2010, approximately 54% of Canfor's lumber sales volumes were to United States markets (61% - 2009) and 22% to Canadian markets (24% - 2009).
-The remaining 24% (15% - 2009) was sold to offshore markets, predominantly to China and Japan.
-Other offshore markets consisted of Taiwan, Korea, Europe, and the Middle East.
-In 2010 sales of SYP were up 19% from the previous year and SPF remained flat.
+In 2011, approximately 48% of Canfor's lumber sales volumes were to United States markets (2010 - 54%) and 20% to Canadian markets (2010 - 22%).
+The remaining 32% (2010 - 24%) was sold to offshore markets, predominantly to China and Japan.
+Other offshore markets consisted of Korea, Taiwan, Southeast Asia and the Middle East.
+In 2011, sales volumes of SPF were up 10% from the previous year and Southern Yellow Pine ("SYP") sales volumes were up 19%.
 Substantially all lumber destined for North America was shipped by truck or rail.
-For product transported offshore, over 99% was sent by container ship and less than 1% by breakbulk vessel.
+For product transported offshore, over 99% was sent by container ship and the balance by breakbulk vessel.

-For detailed discussion of the markets for Canfor's lumber products see the Company's "2010 Management's Discussion and Analysis".
+For detailed discussion of the markets for Canfor's lumber products see the Company's "2011 Management's Discussion and Analysis," which is incorporated by reference herein.